sofienesafta/mongodb-kafka/README.md

 To install Mongodb Compass follow this [install mongodb compass](https://www.mongodb.com/docs/compass/current/install/)

-To connect to mongodb follow [these steps](https://www.mongodb.com/docs/compass/current/connect/authentication-connection/)
+To connect to mongodb via Compass follow [these steps](https://www.mongodb.com/docs/compass/current/connect/authentication-connection/)

 ***NB***: Choose the ```Username/Password method```.
 To connect with doctor or care_maker users specify the authentication database as ```patient```